LarsGab/TSEBRA-experiments/README.md

 ```console
 eval_summary.py --parent_dir $parent_dir
 ```
 Each row contains the result for a species and test level.
-A row contains the result for the 2.
-Experiment if results for both experiments are present.
+A row contains the result for the second experiment if results for both experiments are present.
 You can find the table in ```$parent_dir/evaluation/```.

 ## Licence